nestoregon/alphabot2pi_simulation/README.md

 * **Nestor Morales** - *Control Code and Gazebo Simulation* - [nestoregon](https://github.com/nestoregon)
 * **Manuel Serrano** - *Control Code and Gazebo Simulation*

-## Acknowledgments

-Hat tip to [azazdeaz](https://github.com/azazdeaz) whose code was used in the development of this project